-We truly rely on Commencement volunteers to ensure the day’s events run smoothly and the atmosphere is enjoyable for our graduates and their guests.
+We truly rely on Commencement volunteers to ensure the day’s events run smoothly and the atmosphere is enjoyable for our graduates.

-Volunteering, whether you’re a member of the Binghamton University family, a local community member or an alum, is a great way to show your support for our graduates’ achievements and to share in the celebration.
+Whether you’re a member of the Binghamton University family, a local community member or an alum, volunteering is a great way to show your support for our graduates’ achievements and to share in the celebration.

 We are looking for people to serve in the following roles:

-- Faculty services - Help participating faculty locate regalia, straighten hoods, manage check-in procedures and line up faculty for the processional.
-You will have guidance and assistance from a Physical Facilities representative.
+Faculty services: Help participating faculty locate regalia, straighten hoods, manage check-in procedures and line up faculty for the processional.
+You will have guidance and assistance from experienced Commencement comittee members.

-- Program distribution - Distribute event programs to guests as they enter the Events Center.
-Prior to ceremony, distribute programs on graduating-student chairs on event level.
+Program distribution: Distribute event programs to guests as they enter the Events Center.